Skip to main content

 It functions as a guardian of that narrative.
 The ADA’s regulations are built on a foundation of protecting you from being judged, penalized, or misunderstood because of your unique health status.
 It ensures that your participation in telling your health story is an act of personal agency, a choice made freely to enhance your well-being.

 The entire framework rests upon the principle of voluntary engagement.
 A wellness screening that includes medical questions is permissible only when your choice to participate is genuinely your own.
-This means an employer cannot make access to a or continued employment conditional on your participation.
+This means an employer cannot make access to a health plan or continued employment conditional on your participation.

 This legal boundary is a direct reflection of a clinical truth ∞ meaningful health improvements are born from intrinsic motivation.
 When you choose to examine your health metrics, you are an active partner in your own care.
 The ADA safeguards this partnership, ensuring that any wellness initiative is an invitation, not a mandate.